-Speech recognition, also known as speech to text, is the ability for a machine or computer program to identify spoken words and convert them into readable text.
-Rudimentary forms of speech recognition software will only be able to recognize a limited range of vocabulary and phrases, while more advanced versions will be able to pick up complex speech in a variety of language, accents, and dialects.
+Speech recognition, also known as speech to text, is the ability of a machine or computer program to identify spoken words and convert them into readable text.
+Rudimentary forms of speech recognition software will only be able to recognize a limited range of vocabulary and phrases, while more advanced versions will be able to pick up complex speech in a variety of languages, accents, and dialects.
 Speech recognition is at the intersection of computer engineering, linguistics, and computer science.
-Many smart phone and computer devices on the market today come with some form of speech recognition technology built into their software.
+Many smartphone and computer devices on the market today come with some form of speech recognition technology built into their software.

 It is important to note that while many people may use voice recognition and speech recognition as two interchangeable terms, they are in fact two distinct processes.
 While speech recognition is used to identify words in a particular spoken language, voice recognition aims to identify a speaker’s individual voice by using biometric technology.
 Moreover, speech recognition enables the hands-free control of various devices and equipment, creates print-ready diction, and gives input to auto-translation.
 Speech recognition is also used to enable popular personal assistants in smartphones and devices such as Apple’s Siri or Amazon’s Alexa.

 How does speech recognition work?

-Speech recognition works by using algorithms through a process referred to as language and acoustic modelling.
-Acoustic modelling is used to represent the relationship between audio signals and linguistic units of speech.
-Contrarily, language modelling matches sounds together with word sequences to help distinguish between similar sounding words or phrases.
-Additionally, Hidden Makarov models or HMM’s are often used to recognize certain temporal speech patterns and in turn improve accuracy within the system.
+Speech recognition works by using algorithms through a process referred to as language and acoustic modeling.
+Acoustic modeling is used to represent the relationship between audio signals and linguistic units of speech.
+Contrarily, language modeling matches sounds together with word sequences to help distinguish between similar-sounding words or phrases.
+Additionally, Hidden Makarov models or HMMs are often used to recognize certain temporal speech patterns and in turn improve accuracy within the system.
 An HMM is a statistical model that represents a randomly changing system, where it is assumed that future changes will not be dependent upon past changes.